vmware/versatile-data-kit/examples/dag-with-args-example/README.md

 ## Execution

+The execution of the DAG Job happens the same way as any other Data Job.

 ### Create and deploy Data Jobs

 To do so, open a terminal, navigate to the parent directory of the data job